pulumi/pulumi-cloud/README.md

 `aws` then supplies an implementation of those abstractions, built on top of the `@pulumi/aws` library.
 At deployment time and cloud application runtime, a Pulumi program can utilize this implementation the `API` by referencing the NPM module `@pulumi/cloud-aws`.

-This package should only be referenced in a package.json file and should not be used directly in code.
-Instead, only `@pulumi/cloud` should be referenced by the actual JavaScript or TypeScript code.
+For more details see the examples in `examples`, or online at: https://docs.pulumi.com/quickstart/